Eigenfocus/eigenfocus/README.md

 Any new ideas are welcome.

-# FREE EDITION (this repo) - Features
+# FREE EDITION (this repo)

 Here are some of our current features:

 - Projects: create/edit/update/archive you projects
 - Boards: each project has a board where you can customize columns to your workflow
 - Issues: create issues, write markdown descriptions and attach files
-- Workflow with Boards: Move issues between columns
+- Workflow with Boards: Make changes to your boards and see changes in real-time
+- Issue Labels and Shortcuts: Organize your issues and workflow with labels
 - Time Tracking: track time spent on a Project and a Specific Issue
 - Time Report: generate time reports by project and time periods
 - Themes: customize the UI to your taste

-# FREE EDITION (this repo) - Roadmap

 Here is what is coming next:
-- View Issues as List
 - Features to help handling multiple issues at once in a board
 - Seamless Integration between Boards <> Time Tracking
 - Focus Space